 So this morning I want us all to give ourselves a break.
 We are weak.
 Let’s just admit it, embrace it, own it.
 And just before you think this couldn’t be true about you, or true about that person with the perfect instagram – let me tell you, we are all weak.
 All of us.
 Different weaknesses – yes, but weak, we are, nonetheless.
 But guess what?
 Here’s the good part of that confession.
 We don’t have to stay like that – just a mess of a person.
 Let this equation roll around in your mind and believe it – this may the bravest thing you have ever done: your weakness = God’s strength in your life on display.

 He will do miracles with those weaknesses!
 You just have to engage in the exchange.
 It is hard, let me tell you – that daily struggle is tougher than we imagine sometimes, but when you catch that stride and just let go and let God, something amazing happens.
 Freedom.
-Freedom from the thoughts of your limitations and freedom for fears that everything depends on you being strong.
+Freedom from the thoughts of your limitations and freedom from fears that everything depends on you being strong.
 You don’t have to hold up all the spinning plates knowing you never learned how to juggle.
 Let the plates fall – and don’t care if the world laughs at the broken plates because God will pick those pieces up and make something incredible out of all the brokenness.
-He will put that masterpiece (made from your broken pieces put in their proper place) on blast in the most perfect way!
+He will put that masterpiece (made from your broken pieces put in their proper place) on blast for your good and His Glory!

 Here’s a passage on that topic out of The Message (2 Corinthians 12:7-10):